singh-surendra/angular-automation-ngWebdriver/README.md

 - I have used one simple angular based application from : https://github.com/juliemr/protractor-demo
 - Follow steps mentioned README file in above git repo
 - And replace application url where your server is running
-- Good to go !
+- Good to go and happy learning !